geekcubed/concrete5_rebar/README.md

 of the default Attribute types (or roll your own) to your models.
 This means it's very quick to add drop-down lists of options, addresses etc.

+###Validation
+Rebar uses a fork of the validation library from the Kohana Framework.
+It supports automatic validation of Model properites via data table Meta Data.
+Validation can easily be extended to include custom logic and the processing of attributes.

 ## Requirements
 * RebarModel is built around Late Static Bindings.
 This means PHP5.3+ - ideally 5.4+ for performance gains